Drug Free Campus Policy

 The Student Handbook section of this catalog contains the Student Code and the Student Grievance Procedure.
 It is the responsibility of all students to be aware of their rights and responsibilities while attending ATC.

 A student may be dismissed for aggravated or repeated violations of student regulations.
-A student dismissed because of his/her conduct may be readmitted only upon the recommendation of the Dean of Enrollment Services and the approval of the college President.
+A student dismissed because of his/her conduct may be readmitted only upon the recommendation of the Vice President of Enrollment Management and the approval of the college President.

 The ATC Student Honor Code represents a standard of conduct to which each student should aspire: "As a member of the Aiken Technical College community, I am committed to the ideal and practice of honorable behavior.
 I will conduct myself in a civil manner, respect the rights and property of others, and support the College’s values and educational mission.
 I will maintain personal and academic integrity in all aspects of campus life.
 I recognize the dignity of all individuals and will respect and learn from the ideas represented in our collective diversity.
 I will uphold the Aiken Technical College standard of excellence."